BSidesPDX/CTF-2019/re/100-magicnumbers/solution/README.md

 magicnumbers: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=f69667c467d3e522a8684095219c9416eaa9874f, for GNU/Linux 3.2.0, not stripped
 ```

 This is a 64-bit Linux binary.
-Luckily, it's not stripped, so we still have legible file names.
+Luckily, it's not stripped, so we still have legible function names.
 You can also try running `strings` on the binary to see if the flag is hardcoded in plain-text.
 Unfortunately, that isn't the case here.

 ## Running the binary